 A Brief History of the American Southwest for Kids

-The Children’s Hour is producing a six part radio, podcast and curriculum series on the history of the American Southwest for children, in partnership with the Native American Community Academy (NACA), NACA Inspired Schools Network, the New Mexico Center for Anthropological Research, and others.
-A Brief History of the American Southwest for Kids podcast, curriculum, and radio series will release in November 2022.
+The Children’s Hour has produced a six part podcast and curriculum series on the history of the American Southwest, in partnership with the Center for New Mexico Archaeology, the Native American Community Academy (NACA), NACA Inspired Schools Network, and numerous others.

-This series production began with “virtual field trips” for students that include expert interviews to better understand each time period.
-These field trips were monthly from March 2022 through August 2022.
-They can be watched in their entirety below.
+Our production began with “virtual field trips” for students that include expert interviews to better understand each time period.
+Students can hear the full conversations with our experts by watching the field trips.

 We begin 23,000 years ago at what is today called White Sands National Park with footprints discovered in the sands that tell a story of a mom, her toddler, and their journey avoiding a giant sloth.